“When you’re short on time, just play nine!”

-Today’s Downers Grove Golf Course is a parkland style course with two ponds and one curvy creek.
+Today’s Belmont Golf Club is a parkland style course with two ponds and one curvy creek.
 Mature trees, some native grass areas, and gradual elevation rises are its other features.
 The course plays to par 36 with two par-3’s, five par-4’s, and two par-5’s.
 Right from the git-go golfers must be on their ‘A’ game at DGGC because three of the four toughest holes confront players at the start.
 Perhaps underrated (as men’s Hdcp 8) is hole #5, a par-4 dogleg left, with wetlands to the right, and fairway bunkers and trees at the left corner.
 A short, but narrow, par-5 finishing hole offers the chance for par or better with well placed shots.

 A driving range with 24 permanent and turf hitting stations, a large practice putting green, sand trap and chipping area are available for pre-round warm up or practice sessions.